tobiassteidle/AgenticAI_ND_P4_Beaver-s-Choice-Paper-Company/README.md

 ---

+## Project Context

+You’ve been hired as an AI consultant by Munder Difflin Paper Company, a fictional enterprise looking to modernize their workflows.
+They need a smart, modular **multi-agent system** to automate:

+- **Inventory checks** and restocking decisions
+- **Quote generation** for incoming sales inquiries
+- **Order fulfillment** including supplier logistics and transactions

+Your solution must use a maximum of **5 agents** and process inputs and outputs entirely via **text-based communication **.

+This project challenges your ability to orchestrate agents using modern Python frameworks like `smolagents`, `pydantic-ai`, or `npcsh`, and combine that with real data tools like `sqlite3`, `pandas`, and LLM prompt engineering.

 ## Workspace Instructions

 All the files have been provided in the VS Code workspace on the Udacity platform.
 Please install the agent orchestration framework of your choice.

 ## Local setup instructions